 I even added a little bit extra to the ghost one.
-I put the word BOO! on the side of ghost.
+I put the word BOO!
 Not my best work but it was done freehand and I thought it might turn out better than it did.
-Still a good job and gives a nice spooky impression.
+Still does a good job and gives a nice spooky impression.

-If you are in the partying mood and wish to have some spooky monsters on the top of your cupcakes, I have the perfect FREE download for you.
+If you are in a partying mood and wish to have some spooky monsters on the top of your cupcakes, I have the perfect download for you.

 You get 2 pages of cupcake toppers with fun and scary monsters.
 Just right for a spooky celebration.